 Transportation Income that is attributable to transportation that begins or ends, but that does not both begin and end, in the United States (or U.S. Source International Transportation Income) will be considered to be 50.0% derived from sources within the United States.
-Transportation Income) will be considered to be 100.0% derived from sources within the United States.
-Transportation Income) will be considered to be 100.0% derived from sources within the United States.
-Transportation Income) will be considered to be 100.0% derived from sources within the United States.
+Transportation Income attributable to transportation that both begins and ends in the United States (or U.S. Source Domestic Transportation Income) will be considered to be 100.0% derived from sources within the United States.
 Transportation Income attributable to transportation exclusively between non-U.S. destinations will be considered to be 100% derived from sources outside the United States.
-Transportation Income derived from sources outside the United States the United States income derived from sources outside the United States.
+Transportation Income derived from sources outside the United States generally will not be subject to U.S. federal income tax.

 We have made special U.S. tax elections in respect of some of our vessel-owning or vessel-operating subsidiaries that are potentially engaged in activities which could give rise to U.S. Source International Transportation Income.
-Other subsidiaries that are engaged in activities which could give rise to U.S. Source International Transportation Income rely on our ability to claim exemption under Section 883 of the Code (the Section 883 Exemption).
+Other subsidiaries that are engaged in activities which could give rise to U.S. Source International Transportation Income rely on our ability to claim exemption under Section 883 of the Code (the Section 883 Exemption) or if applicable a tax treaty with the U.S.